dotlas/golden-plate-map/README.md

 For the application:

-- **Functionality**: Does the application meet the requirements of the project?
+- **Functionality**: Does the application meet the requirements/goals?
 - **Familiarity**: Is the UI intuitive and easy to use?
 Is the application accessible?
 - **Performance**: Does the application perform well?
 Are there any interactions that make the user wait a long time?
 - **Creativity**: Does the application have a unique look and feel?
 Does it stand out from other similar applications?